mbn217/mbn217/README.md

 # Hello, I'm Mohamed Nheri 👋

-I'm a **Software Engineer**, with a strong background on Software Testing.
+I'm a **Software Engineer**, with a strong background in Software Testing.
 Passionate about development and constantly seeking new challenges.
 I have practical experience in a variety of technologies and frameworks, making me well-equipped to tackle complex projects.
 My journey in tech is driven by my eagerness to learn and my ambition to make a significant impact through my work.